 Purpose: To designate areas suitable for single family detached residential development and areas where environmental conditions or limitations of public infrastructure require low density development.

-In addition, residential support uses geared to serve the daily needs of residents and waterdependent uses may be permitted, subject to the Policies of the Future Land Use Element including those relating to compatibility and applicable development regulations.
+In addition, residential support uses geared to serve the daily needs of residents and water-dependent uses may be permitted, subject to the Policies of the Future Land Use Element including those relating to compatibility and applicable development regulations.

 Permitted Uses: Single family detached residential uses, residential support uses and water-dependent uses.
 Density/Intensity: Up to 4.0 dwelling units per gross acre.
+For those portions of this land use category located in the CHHA, the maximum allowable density shall be 4 du/ac pursuant to Policy 8.5.7.of this Plan.